Chip-Biscuit/Harry-Potter-and-the-Philosopher-s-Stone-PC-FPS-Fix/README.md

 # Harry-Potter-1-PC-Fps-Fix-

+Harry-Potter-1-PC-Fps-Fix

+This is the Harry Potter 1 PC game FPS fix/ limiter

-This is a launcher which will patch the game use the internal logic to cap the fps to 60.
+This Launcher simply patches the game using the internal logic to put a cap on fps to solve issues inside the game relating to fps being to high with no way to limit it.

+Simply go to release and download the zip file and put hp1-60FPSLauncher.exe into the games install location next to hp.exe (Harry Potter 1 PC exe)

+Use the launcher to run the game now instead of the hp.exe you can make a shortcut of the launcher on your desktop if you wish.

+brought to you by the Fix Enhancers Team

+Team members:

+Chip, JokerAlex21.